mini-bomba/DeArrowBrowser/README.md

 The logo is a combination of the DeArrow logo and the magnifying glass emoji from [twemoji](https://github.com/twitter/twemoji)

 ## SponsorBlockServer emulation
-DeArrow Browser can emulate a limited set of SponsorBlockServer endpoints, specifically used by the DeArrow extension, allowing it to be used as an API mirror.
+DeArrow Browser can emulate a limited set of SponsorBlockServer endpoints, specifically used by the DeArrow extension, allowing it to be used as an API mirror.<br>
-Emulation must be enabled in `config.toml` by setting `enable_sbserver_emulation` to `true`.
+Emulation must be enabled in `config.toml` by setting `enable_sbserver_emulation` to `true`.<br>
 Emulated endpoints live under the `/sbserver` path.
 You can use them in the extension by setting the API URL to `https://<your dab domain>/sbserver` (`https://dearrow.minibomba.pro/sbserver` for the main instance)

 **Voting/Submission endpoints are not and will not be supported!** - support for redirecting these needs to be added in the extension itself, **sending votes/submissions to mirrors leaks your private ID**.

 Supported endpoints: